teragrid/asura/specification.rst

 -  **Usage**:

    - Return information about the application state.
-   - Used to sync Tendermint with the application during a handshake that happens on startup.
+   - Used to sync teragrid with the application during a handshake that happens on startup.
-   - Tendermint expects ``LastBlockAppHash`` and ``LastBlockHeight`` to be updated during ``Commit``, ensuring that ``Commit`` is never called twice for the same block height.
+   - teragrid expects ``LastBlockAppHash`` and ``LastBlockHeight`` to be updated during ``Commit``, ensuring that ``Commit`` is never called twice for the same block height.